Ryuker/vue-crash-course/_notes/05_nuxt-project.md

 - [] convert views to pages
 - [] convert components
 - [] convert mock data to be served by nuxt api
+- [] install and configure json-webserver setup to serves as external api to get the data from

 - [] install toast
 - [] install prime icons